Manapad: Cinema

 The movie Neethaane En Ponvasantham had a climax shootout there and the coverage exposed the place to many Tamil people.

 A major part of Maniratnam's Kadal movie was shot in Manapad.

 Singam II has some parts pictured at this church premises.
 Many short films were shot there.

 A major part of Seenu Ramaswamy's Neerparavi was shot in Manapad.

 A major part of SP Jananathan's Iyarakai movie was shot in Manapad.

+Certain portions of Shoojit Sircar's Madras Cafe were shot in this town.